jeff4/bionotes.github.io/index.md

 * Called [non-coding RNAs *aka* ncRNA](https://en.wikipedia.org/wiki/Non-coding_RNA)
 * From 2009-2013, have discoverd at least 7,000 genes that code for non-coding RNAs.
 And this is an underestimate b/c they are still discovering them.
 And while some of these have known purposes but most of them we don't know what they are for.

+### 21 minutes left in final segment for lecture 19

 ## Lecture 20: Observing the Genome to Probe Function

 ## Lecture 21: Perturbing the Genome to Probe Function